 The clink of glasses; the aroma of cinnamon, ginger, and cloves; the twinkling of lights, the festive sound of holiday tunes we hear once a year, these are some of the joys of the holiday season.
 Christmas is an exciting time of year, but sometimes it is easy to try to cram in too many events.
 Finding the right gifts can be stressful.
 To help alleviate some of that stress we have come up with some Christmas martinis to take the edge off.

 This year we have improved upon our Christmas cocktails 2020, by adding several additional holiday cocktails.
 Further, I decided to add an appetizer and dessert idea to accompany these cocktail recipes.
 After all, you might get hungry while you ae learning how to make Christmas martinis.
 Of course, if you are entertaining, you will want some additional finger foods for a party.
+And no holiday party is complete without this best triple cookie recipe.
 Try these drink recipes, and let us know what you think.
 Not sure where to find all the liquor?
 Total Wine has a large selection at reasonable prices, plus they have a rewards club where you can earn discounts.

 As reported in Beverage Daily, Americans double their intake of alcoholic beverages between Thanksgiving and New Year’s.
 With all the parties, family dinners, time off from work, it is hard to resist a few extra cocktails.
 With that in mind, please make sure to drink responsibly.

 Ingredients for a Grinch

 - 1.5 oz. apple pucker

 - maraschino cherry